yosefhalp/SimapleBot/README.md

 - If the Docker Image Build succeeds, then, your push to the remote repository will succeed, otherwise, your push to the remote repository is rejected as the Docker Image Build fails.

-## Run/Terminate the App
+## Run/Terminate the bot

-You can run/terminate the app by allocating/deallocating dynos to the app.
+You can run/terminate the bot by allocating/deallocating dynos to the app.

 - To Run:
 ```